-How To Deal With Academic Burnout At University
+How To Deal With Academic Burnout & The Symptoms

-Some of the signs of burnout are quite obvious, but some may surprise you.
+Some of the symptoms of burnout are quite obvious, but some may surprise you.
 Here are the signs of burnout you shouldn’t ignore if you’re experiencing them.

 You constantly feel exhausted